January 3, 2023

 4) parts of the great barrier reef off the coast of australia are showing the highest coral cover in 36 years

-Two-thirds of the Great Barrier Reef in Australia recorded the highest amount of coral cover in nearly four decades, though the reef itself is still vulnerable to climate change and mass bleaching.
+Two-thirds of the Great Barrier Reef in Australia recorded the highest amount of coral cover in nearly four decades.
+However, the reef itself is still vulnerable to climate change and mass bleaching.
 Since the Australian Institute of Marine Science (AIMS) began monitoring coral cover 36 years ago, the northern and central regions of the Reef saw marked increases in coral cover this past year.
 This finding demonstrates that the Reef can still recover in periods free of intense disturbances, like coral bleaching events.

 5) scientists record never-before heard humpback whale calls in the atlantic ocean

 In the Atlantic Ocean, hundreds of kilometres west of South Africa, scientists recorded the sounds of humpback whales to study their lives in the high seas.
 They recorded 600 non-song calls over 11 days, including a never-before-recorded sound the researchers dubbed “gunshot.”
-The sound had previously only been associated with other whales, including right whales and bowhead whales, which do not inhabit the region.
+The sound was previously only associated with other whales, including right whales and bowhead whales, which do not inhabit the region.
 Other recorded sounds, including “whup” and “grumble” calls suggest that this location could be an important stop on the whales’ migration to polar feeding grounds.

 6) canada bans six categories of single-use plastics commonly found polluting the oceans